 Edgecam’s ability to drive machines from a variety of manufacturers, across the range of cutting technologies that Thomas Keating uses, with a range of controllers including Fanuc, Heidenhain, Fagor and Agie, makes it what Dr. Wylde calls “one of our core enabling technologies,” playing a vital role in producing the components which contributed to their Queen’s Award.

 Those components form systems or sub-systems with applications in fields such as cosmology and structural biology.
 They include antennae (pictured above right) in the focal plane of the Planck telescope that recorded radiation dating back to when the universe began; and the HiPER spectrometer looking at unpaired electrons in proteins to determine how proteins fold.
-The HiPER instrument (pictured right) is primarily aluminum with electroformed copper, and some of the internal structure is nickel silver.
+The HiPER instrument (pictured right) is primarily aluminium with electroformed copper, and some of the internal structure is nickel silver.
 Other instruments include quasi-optic benches, and flip mirrors for satellites (pictured below, along with its Edgecam program).

 The company’s skillset ranges from experienced tool-makers like Tony White, to physicist Dr. Kevin Pike, and CAD/CAM engineers.
 When a customer orders an instrument, it is first designed electro-magnetically, then passed to a mechanical designer who translates how those electro-magnetic requirements can be served in a metal instrument.
 This is done in Pro-Engineer before being imported into Edgecam.
 “It’s most important to us that Edgecam has the Granite option of importing native Pro/E files without having to go through a translation.
-This has significant benefits in dealing with questions of accuracy, or faults that can arize when importing from one system to another,” says Dr. Wylde.
+This has significant benefits in dealing with questions of accuracy, or faults that can arise when importing from one system to another,” says Dr. Wylde.

 Based in 12,000 square foot premises in West Sussex, with 35 employees, the company consistently invests between £100,000 and £150,000 a year in machinery and software.
 And as if they had not done enough to prove their credentials as being out of the ordinary, the company actually started life in the 18th Century as a chemist manufacturing flea powder.